dstroud/dreamsequence/README.md

   - Off
   - Arranger chart: Arranger position, loop on/off, and visualization of arranger.
 	- Chord name: Readout of active chord.
+  - Chord kbd: Keyboard viz of active chord, arranged as one octave.
 	- Chord progress: Current chord pattern and progress.
   - Metro T-: Transport state, metronome, and time remaining in arrangement.
   - Metro T+: Transport state, metronome, and elapsed play time.